-Biology courses are designed to provide information regarding the fundamental concepts of life and life processes.
-These courses include (but are not restricted to) such topics as bioenergetics/homeostasis & transport, cell growth & reproduction/genetics basic biological principles/chemical basis for life, theory of evolution/ecology.
-Note: All students enrolled in this course are required to take the Keystone Exam.
+Biology is designed to provide information regarding the fundamental concepts of life and life processes.
+Topics covered include basic biological principles, the chemical basis for life, bioenergetics, homeostasis and transport, cell growth and reproduction, genetics, evolution, and ecology Note: All students enrolled in this course are required to take the Keystone Exam.

-10TH GRADE GENERAL PHYSICAL SCIENCE
+GENERAL PHYSICAL SCIENCE